MrFlorentin/divix-calculator/README.md

 ---

 This is a training project and use live exchange rates.
 But don't take them for something necessarily correct!
-Feel free to modify and improve it!
+Feel free to modify and improve it.